brontosaurusrex/brontosaurusrex.github.io/vim.md

     U < selected text to UPPERCASE
     u < selected text to lowercase
     :retab < convert tabs to spaces

+## autocomplete

+In insert mode start typing something and then

+    ctrl+n

 ## Indent